-Whether you have a blog, online store, or a regular website that you want to look amazing, it pays to take a few moments to optimize each image you upload.
+Whether you have a blog, online store, or a regular website that you want to look amazing, it pays to optimize each image you upload.

-When we talk about how to “optimize” images for the web, you can think about this in three ways: 1) making them look good, 2) making them load quickly, and 3) making them easy for search engines to index.
+When we talk about how to “optimize” images for the web, you can think about this in three ways: 1) making images look good, 2) making images load quickly, and 3) making images easy for search engines to index.

-Most posts just go over one aspect or the other, but in this post I’ll cover them all.
+Most posts go over one aspect of optimization or another, but in this post I’ll cover them all.
 Even better is that you can optimize images with free, easy-to-use tools—no Photoshop required.
-(In this post I’ll mostly demonstrate with the free web version of Pixlr, which is a great tool for basic photo editing.
+(In this post I’ll mostly demonstrate with the free browser-based version of Pixlr, which is a simple tool for basic image editing.
 If you’re interested in other tools, check out our post How to Edit Photos Without Photoshop).

 1. Start with high-quality images

-Stock photography: You don’t have to be a professional photographer to use great photographs on your website.
-Every day it seems like there are more high-quality stock photo sites out there where you can download free photos for commercial use.
+Stock photography: You don’t have to be a professional photographer to use great images on your website.
+Every day it seems like there are more high-quality stock photo sites where you can download free photos for commercial use.
 Some of our favorites are:

 - Barn Images